-The University will work with a complainant to identify the appropriate Supportive Measures after considering a variety of factors, such as the specific need expressed by a complainant; the age of the individuals involved; the severity or pervasiveness of the allegations; any continuing effects on the complainant; whether a complainant and alleged respondent share the same residence hall, dining hall, class, transportation or job location; and whether other judicial measures have been taken to protect a complainant (e.g., civil protection orders).
+the same residence hall, dining hall, class, transportation or job location; and whether other judicial measures have been taken to protect a complainant (e.g., civil protection orders).

 In determining Supportive Measures, the Title IX Officer will tailor the measures to the circumstances of each case, minimize burdens on the parties, and avoid depriving the parties of educational and employment opportunities as much as practicable.
-In matters involving DOE-Covered Conduct4, the Title IX Officer will ensure Supportive Measures are non-disciplinary and non-punitive, and that they do not unreasonably burden a party.
+In matters involving DOE-Covered Conduct, the Title IX Officer will ensure Supportive Measures are non-disciplinary and non-punitive, and that they do not unreasonably burden a party.

-CARE at SARC can assist a victim in requesting Supportive Measures to the appropriate department.
+CARE at SARC can assist a victim in requesting Supportive and Remedial Measures to the appropriate department.
 CARE at SARC can also serve as liaisons to instructors, housing coordinators, supervisors, human resources, financial aid, and other departments as needed to assist with changes to academic, living, working and transportation situations with a complainant's consent.
-If a victim/survivor chooses not to report to OPHD, it may affect their ability to obtain Supportive Measures.
-For a complainant who has chosen to report to OPHD, OPHD will determine with them whether any Supportive Measures need to be put into place.
+If a victim/survivor chooses not to report to OPHD, it may affect their ability to obtain Supportive and Remedial Measures.
+For a complainant who has chosen to report to OPHD, OPHD will determine with them whether any supportive and remedial measures need to be put into place.

-4 The Title IX regulations issued by the U.S. Department of Education ("DOE") that went into effect August 14, 2020 require the University to follow a specific grievance process ("DOE Grievance Process") in response to conduct covered by the regulations.
+&lt;sup>4 The Title IX regulations issued by the U.S. Department of Education ("DOE") that went into effect August 14, 2020 require the University to follow a specific grievance process ("DOE Grievance Process") in response to conduct covered by the regulations.
 The Sexual Violence and Sexual Harassment Policy refers to this conduct as "DOE-Covered Conduct."